Designated Compliance Officers vs. Interim Compliance Officer

 Recent trends show more organizations utilizing outside experts to operate and/or manage their compliance programs.
 Contracting out key compliance program functions takes the form of either an Interim Compliance Officer (ICO) or Designated Compliance Officer (DCO).
 Camella Boateng has been engaged as both an ICO and DCO for many organizations.
 She explains that use of each role similarly involves bringing in proven experts to help ensure the effectiveness of the compliance program.
 However, there are important differences between an ICO and DCO.
 The former involves engaging an expert to fill a temporary gap in the compliance program.
 This gap is typically triggered by the departure of an incumbent, or by a special circumstance or incident requiring compliance expert assistance.
 In contrast, the DCO is an outside expert focused on building and managing the compliance program.
 Contracting with a DCO is an alternative to hiring a full-time internal Compliance Officer.
 It is very important for organizations to understand the differences in these two roles.

-Fill Gaps in Compliance Program Leadership.Connect with an Expert Today
+Have Compliance Concerns?
+We Have Solutions.Connect with an Expert Today

 Designated Compliance Officers